dreramirez91/FurEverHome/journals/Mike_Martinez.md

 ## 7/17
 Today we are focusing on Testing.
 Each of us will be writing a test for the project
 ## 7/18
 Starting the day with testing our functions.
 All tests have successfully passed.
 We will now be moving on a navigate function for edit pages and changing Dogout ID to an int.
+## 7/19
+Mob coding today to fix a data error for time.sleep on the login and Signup function. issues fixed this morning.
+We will be cleaning up the code as well today.
+Discussing next issues